pinstripezebra/DS785-Capstone/README.md

 * Trains models in 2-hour and 24-hour prediction scenarios
 * Assesses feature importance of each model in each scenario
 * Visualizes model training and feature importance for use in presentation

+# Secondary Scripts: For generating some of the visualizations in the project
+1. Time Series EDA: Produces time series visuals showing on time flight performance over a number of time measures(week, month, etc.)